tamilore-bello/sweetkey/README.md

 The goal for sweetkey is to create an application where users can store, manage, and keep track of various commissions, as well as store their commission history.

 **Technical Highlights of Sweetkey**
-> Layered architecture: Swing UI, business logic (ViewModel), and data access (DAO).
+> Layered architecture: Swing UI, business logic (ViewModel), and data access (DAO). <br>
-> Designed a relational schema with foreign key relationships (between Users and Commissions)
+> Designed a relational schema with foreign key relationships (between Users and Commissions) <br>
-> Used JDBC with prepared statements and parameter binding (as opposed to SQL injection).
+> Used JDBC with prepared statements and parameter binding (as opposed to SQL injection). <br>
-> Used salted password hashing methods as opposed storing plain text.
+> Used salted password hashing methods as opposed storing plain text.<br>
-> Used dynamic aggregation queries -- the aggregation is dependent on enum-based input
+> Used dynamic aggregation queries -- the aggregation is dependent on enum-based input <br>
-> Wrote analytical queries for metrics related to earnings, overdue detection, and custom sorting
+> Wrote analytical queries for metrics related to earnings, overdue detection, and custom sorting <br>
 > Cleared sensitive password data from memory after authentication.

 <br><br>
 **What inspired it?**